Using Git

 git remote add upstream https://github.com/librenms/librenms.git

-Now you have two configured remotes:
+You then have two remotes:

 Workflow guide